Dinny Allen

-Denis 'Dinny' Allen (born 9 August 1952 in Cork, Ireland) is a retired Gaelic football manager and former dual player.
+Denis 'Dinny' Allen (born 9 August 1952) is a retired Gaelic football manager and former dual player.
 He played both hurling and Gaelic football with his local club Nemo Rangers and was a member of the Cork senior inter-county teams in both codes from 1972 until 1989.
 Allen is regarded as one of the greatest Gaelic footballers of all time.